crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 # Model traning

-We use Pycaret to train a model for us.
-Pycaret will automatically select the best performing model class and tune the hyperparameters for us.
+We use PyCaret to train a model for us.
+PyCaret will automatically select the best performing model class and tune the hyperparameters for us.

-1. Set up Pycaret.
+1. Set up PyCaret.
 This step allows for automatic data preprocessing.
-In our case we tell Pycaret:
+In our case we tell PyCaret:
    - to ignore the customerID column (as it's the user identifier, therefore different for each and every entry and does by definition not contribute to whether a user chursn)